cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture1.md

 title: Lecture 1
 ---

-Homework: TODO: @daniel
+Homework: None!

 Slides: TODO: @daniel

-Explore more (cool stuff tangentially related to this lecture):
+Explore more:

-- A library for functional [Pattern Matching](https://github.com/gvergnaud/ts-pattern) in TypeScript -
+- A library for functional [Pattern Matching](https://github.com/gvergnaud/ts-pattern) in TypeScript, to make it even easier to write functional code.

+# Today's Lecture 2/20

+By the end of today, you should be able to:

+- Understand the basics of JavaScript
+- Understand the basics of TypeScript

 ## JavaScript